Wednesday, 27 December 2017

 The Awards will be announced at a dinner at the British Library on Tuesday, 12 December, where Sarah Leavesley will be giving a three minute presentation about the V. Press 2016/17 pamphlet list.

 Other presses shortlisted are Mariscat Press, The Poetry Business/Smith Doorstep and Rack Press.
 The awards are run by The Wordsworth Trust and The British Library, with the generous support of the Michael Marks Charitable Trust, in association with the TLS and Harvard University's Center for Hellenic Studies (CHS), in Washington DC and in Nafplio Greece.
-More about this year's shortlisted presses and individual pamphlets can be found here.

 The judges’ comments include: "The V. Press offering of four remarkably diverse pamphlets included a mix of established and new writers.
 We fell in love in particular with Alex Reed's pamphlet ‘A Career in Accompaniment’ about looking after his wife - quiet poems, carefully crafted, with enormous emotional heft and dignity. "